AntonioModer/adonaac.github.io/source/documentation/tilemap/index.markdown

 {% title Attributes %}

+{% attribute area area Area %}

+*   the area/level linked to this tilemap so it can be drawn/updated
+<br><br>

 {% attribute tile_size tile_width number tile_height number %}

 *   the width and height of tiles in this tilemap
 <br>

 {% attribute tilemap_size w number h number %}